Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of the Built Environment

-I am Programme Leader for the MA in Architectural History, and a Primary Supervisor for MPhil/PhD Architectural Design and Architectural History and Theory, and MArch Architecture Part 2 Thesis.
+I am Programme Director for the MA in Architectural History, and a Primary Supervisor for MPhil/PhD Architectural Design and Architectural History and Theory, and MArch Architecture Part 2 Thesis.
 My research and teaching focus on how aesthetic, material, technological, biopolitical and ecological histories and theories inform contemporary architectural thinking and practice, and reflect my training in art history, philosophy and fine art.